 Wowsers!
-In the above review, we’ve seen a selection on utterly outstanding cold-weather tents.
-Whether you’re heading to the Himalaya or hiking the Hayduke trail in the bleak midwinter, one of these beauties is sure to keep you adequately cozy for the duration of your trip.
+In the above review, we’ve seen a selection of utterly outstanding cold-weather tents.
+Whether you’re heading to the Himalaya or hiking the Hayduke Trail in the bleak midwinter, one of these beauties is sure to keep you adequately cozy for the duration of your trip.

 Just which of these tents will prove to be the most suitable for your needs, however, depends on a number of variables: where you plan on doing your camping, how far you intend on carrying the thing, just how extreme conditions are likely to be, how many people you plan on sharing it with, and, of course, your budget.

 Given that any one of these factors could rule out a tent or two from our list, it’s hard to pick an out-and-out winner, but if we were choosing on the assumption that you’re part of a two or three-person team looking for a nice balance between bombproof weather protection, manageable weight, and plenty of livable space, then we’d have to plump for the North Face VE 25.

 The VE 25 is not so much a tent as a fortress.
 Granted, the weight might put off a few potential buyers, but spread out between three carriers (poles, rainfly, tent body), that weight becomes altogether more manageable.

 There may well be a few moments on a particularly long or steep trail when you wish you’d opted for something a little lighter, but when you’re tucked up in this bombproof beauty at night, in reams of space and safe in the knowledge that it’d take something truly cataclysmal to disturb your sleep, that added pound or two won’t seem like such a shortcoming.